hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 Let's start with dependencies.
 As Swift ecosystem grows it becomes increasingly more complicated to select the right tools for the job, just because of the sheer number of options.
 Especially for someone who likes to go through an entire library code base before making a final choice.

-## 1. Using Alamofire
+## 1. Alamofire

 [Alamofire](https://github.com/Alamofire/Alamofire) is a workhorse of many iOS projects.
 It has a lot of convenient features:

-- Dispatches from `Foundation.URLSession(Task/DataTask)Delegate` methods to invidual requests
+- Dispatches from `Foundation.URLSession(Task/DataTask)Delegate` methods to individual requests
 - Parameter encoding including URL encoding and JSON encoding
 - Response validation
 - Default `Accept-Encoding`, `Accept-Language`, and `User-Agent` HTTP headers